slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On feedback and mentorship

 <!--
-I don't have the time to explain the logic behind my wisdom.
-I can only show you the door as my conclusions are avenues you obviously haven't explored.
-It’s up to you whether you want to take the blue pill or the red pill. -- crimsonalucard
-- loving critics. best people to criticise u. what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
+what do i do that is most annoying to u? say thank you and don't discuss it. don't act on it. just put it in your mind.
-- (kk) Reading to your children regularly will bond you together and kickstart their imaginations.
 -->

 > *'I’d rather have criticism from a genius than praise from an idiot.'*

-Feedback speeds up improvement but only take advice from mentors.
+Feedback speeds up improvement but only take advice from mentors and "loving critics".
+Often they don't have the time to explain the logic behind their wisdom but they can show you the door.
-A fundamentalist gives answers, a scholar gives questions.

 > *'He who asks is a fool for five minutes, but he who does not ask remains a fool forever.' -- Chinese proverb*